You are here

 11.3.8 Status of detention in a psychiatric institution

 Where a person is detained in a closed psychiatric institution, careful investigation of the situation is required.
-In most cases, it is likely that subsection 23(2) of the SRCA and section 122 or 208 of MRCA will not apply for one of several reasons:
+In most cases, it is likely that subsection 23(2) of the SRCA and section 122 of MRCA will not apply for one of several reasons:

 the person is not ‘imprisoned’, as the institution is a hospital not a correctional centre;